sous-chefs/kafka/README.md

 * Java cookbook >= 1.5

 # Attributes
+The attributes are logically divided into different sections according to the configuration of a Kafka broker.
+Not really sure if this is common for Chef cookbooks, but in my opinion it makes things a lot clearer and it's easier to see which attributes belong where.

 ## General attributes
 * kafka.version - The Kafka version install and use
 * kafka.base\_url - URL for Kafka releases